pebble-hacks/owm-weather/README.md

 #include "owm_weather/owm_weather.h"
 ```

-* Call `owm_weather_init()` to initialize the library when your app starts.
+* Call `owm_weather_init()` to initialize the library when your app starts, supplying your API key.

 * Call `owm_weather_fetch()`, after PebbleKit JS is ready supplying a suitable
   callback for events.

 That's it!
-When the fetch returns (successful or not), the callback will be
-called with a `OWMWeatherInfo` object for you to extract data from.
+When the fetch returns (successful or not), the callback will be called with a `OWMWeatherInfo` object for you to extract data from.

 ## Documentation